qdm12/meemo/readme.md

     sudo docker-compose up -d
     ```

-1. You can now access Meemo at [localhost:3000](localhost:3000)
+1. You can now access Meemo at [localhost:3000](localhost:3000) (depending on your port in docker-compose.yml)

 ## Configuration

-For your convenience, a shell script [**commands.sh**](https://github.com/qdm12/meemo/blob/master/commands.sh) can be executed on your host
+For your convenience, a shell script [**commands.sh**](https://raw.githubusercontent.com/qdm12/meemo/master/commands.sh) can be executed on your host

 The following options are provided:
 - List users